Cubulating a free-product-by-cyclic group: Introduction

 Consider a finitely generated free group $F$ and an automorphism $\phi : F \to F$.
 Hagen and Wise showed in \cite{hagen_wise_irreducible} that if $\phi$ is atoroidal and fully irreducible, then the mapping torus $F \rtimes_{\phi} \bbZ$ acts properly and cocompactly on a hyperbolic CAT(0) cube complex.
 It often happens that automorphisms of free groups are neither atoroidal nor fully irreducible, suggesting various directions of generalisation.
 In \cite{hagen_wise_general}, Hagen and Wise relaxed the requirement of full irreducibility and, using the sophisticated machinery of relative train track maps, showed that the mapping torus still acts geometrically on a CAT(0) cube complex.
 They asked (see the discussion around Problem B in \cite{hagen_wise_general}) if a systematic answer to which free-by-cyclic groups admit cubulations is possible, especially in the presence of polynomially growing subgroups.

 In this article, by investigating \emph{relative cubulations} instead of usual cubulations, we provide an answer in great generality as to when such groups are relatively cubulated.
-Let $\phi$ be an automorphism of $F$ and let $F = H_1 * H_2* \ldots * H_k * F_r$ be a free factor system that is preserved by $\phi$.
-Such a free factor system always exists for any $\phi$.
-In particular, when $\phi$ is not fully irreducible, there exists a free factor system preserved by $\phi$, relative to which $\phi$ is fully irreducible.
-Let us also assume that $\phi$ is atoroidal relative to the free factor system.
-We will clarify the meanings of both these terms in the \cref{sec: flow_space}.
+Let $\phi$ be an automorphism of $F$ and let $F = H_1 * H_2* \ldots * H_k * F_r$ be a free {decomposition} that is preserved by $\phi$ {(up to taking conjugates of the factors)}.
+Such a free {decomposition} always exists for any $\phi$.
+In particular, when $\phi$ is not fully irreducible, there exists a free {decomposition} preserved by $\phi$, relative to which $\phi$ is fully irreducible.
+Let us also assume that $\phi$ is atoroidal relative to the free {decomposition}.
+We will clarify the meanings of both these terms {more precisely, using the notion of free factor systems,} in \cref{sec: flow_space}.
 In our setting, we allow, for instance, elements to have polynomial growth under $\phi$ as long as they are elliptic in the free product.
 Under a mild complexity condition, the first named author and Li showed in \cite{dahmani_li} that the mapping torus $F \rtimes_{\phi} \bbZ$ is hyperbolic relative to the suspensions of the free factors $H_i$.
 A particular case of the main result of this paper shows that such a mapping torus acts relatively geometrically on a hyperbolic CAT(0) cube complex.